-If some character has been belonged to some non-zero numbered range, this will be overwritten by the new setting.
-For example, whole SIP belong to the range 4 in the default setting of LuaTeX-ja, and if you specify the above line, then SIP will belong to the range 100 and be removed from the range 4.
+A character can belong to only one character range.
+For example, whole SIP belong to the range 4 in the default setting of LuaTeX-ja, and if you execute the above line, then SIP will belong to the range 100 and be removed from the range 4.